 For entry last year offers were initially made to those who achieved 6 Bs at GCSE.
 This is the initial threshold which may be relaxed once we have received all of our applications.
 The final threshold is not usually determined until late in the application cycle (February-March), so there may be a delay in processing candidates who have less than 6 Bs at GCSE.
 The final threshold varies from year to year depending on competition for places.

-Offers are normally made on the basis of 3 A-levels.
+Offers are normally made on the basis of three A-levels.
 A-level General Studies and A-level Critical Thinking are not acceptable.
 However, performance in these subjects may be taken into account in tie-break situations after the publication of A-level results in August.

 Applicants offering two A-levels and one BTEC Subsidiary Diploma/National Extended Certificate (or equivalent qualification) will also be considered.
 Offers will be made in terms of performance in individual BTEC units rather than the overall BTEC grade(s) awarded.
 Please note that a maximum of one BTEC Subsidiary Diploma/National Extended Certificate (or equivalent) will be counted as part of an applicant’s portfolio of qualifications.
 The normal GCSE profile will be expected.